Genivia/ugrep/README.md

     ugrep -Rl 'xyz' -g '*.cpp'

-The same using a .gitignore-style glob that matches pathnames (globs with `/`) instead of matching basenames (globs without `/`) in the recursive search:
+The same, but using a .gitignore-style glob that matches pathnames (globs with `/`) instead of matching basenames (globs without `/`) in the recursive search:

     ugrep -Rl 'xyz' -g '**/*.cpp'